marc-crAIE/RaylibGameTemplate/README.md

 ***

 ### Getting started
 This requires Visual Studio 2022 to be installed.
-If you do not have that installed already, you can download it here [Visual Stduio Community](https://visualstudio.microsoft.com/vs/community/)
+If you do not have that installed already, you can download it here [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)

 <ins>**1.
 Setting up the repository:**</ins>